 A second lateness or absence for a quiz/exam will result in a meeting with the Program Director and will trigger the Progressive Discipline process.

-All practical exam make ups will require a fee of \$50/hr or portion of an hr for a preceptor and simulated pt if needed.
+All practical exam make ups will require a fee of \$50/hr or portion of an hr for a preceptor if needed.

-GRADING | REMEDIATION | RETEST Policies
+GRADING | REMEDIATION | RE-TEST Policies